 An accreditation will be issued on terms and conditions determined by the Minister and outlined in this document.
-An assessment of WPI must be made by a medical practitioner who holds a current accreditation issued by the Minister.
+An Assessment must be made by a medical practitioner who holds a current accreditation issued by the Minister.

-Based on their degree of WPI, a worker with permanent impairment that has arisen from a work injury, may be entitled to receive statutory lump sum payment and/or serious injury support.
+Based on their degree of impairment, a worker with permanent impairment that has arisen from a work injury, may be entitled to receive statutory lump sum payment and/ or serious injury support.

-Assessors will be required to annually declare their compliance with the accreditation requirements to maintain their accreditation.
+Assessors will be required to annually declare their compliance with the accreditation requirements.

-The assessment process commences when the worker agrees to commence the process, and is completed when the Compensating Authority, the Tribunal or a court makes one or more determinations based on the WPI assessment report or reports.
-It includes the consultation on the request letter, consultation around the selection of an Assessor, the examination appointment or appointments, the assessment report, and the technical compliance review.
+The Assessment process commences when the worker agrees to commence the process, and is completed when the Compensating Authority, the Tribunal or a court makes one or more determinations based on the Impairment Assessment Report or reports.
+It includes the consultation around the selection of an Assessor, consultation on the request letter, the examination appointment or appointments, the Impairment Assessment Report, and the technical compliance review.